(Although this post is sponsored, all opinions are my own.)

 Who We Helped

 We invited some friends over to help us with a very special project.
 We put together gift bags to distribute to families staying at our local Ronald McDonald House (RMHC).
 Since 1974, RMHC has created programs that strengthen millions of families during difficult times when children need medical care.
 RMHC provides vital resources and compassionate care to children and their families undergoing treatment at leading hospitals worldwide.
 The network of local Chapters makes children happier and healthier by keeping families close, giving them somewhere to rest and refresh in a place that feels like home.
 RMHC programs are found in more than 63 countries and regions across the globe.
+Visiting our local RMHC was one of those incredible hospital volunteer opportunities that our kids will never forget.

 How We Created The Gift Bags